 John Ratekin, an American artist who moved in Mykonos in 1966, donated also some of the library books.
 Also included was poetry, some of which was written by John Ratekin on his walls.
 He contributed immensely to the island since he visualized its modernization and created the first Tourist Guide to Mykonos, which he also included in his artwork.
 The library includes a lot of his poetry, sketches, and paintings and every visitor must take time to view Mykonos through his perspective.

 As of now, with the advent of modernity, the municipal library is no longer operational.
 But they continue to be a symbol of Mykonos rich virile past.
 Being hundreds of years old, most of the municipal library has been thoroughly renovated and some have even been converted into museums, the most famous being the Bonis Windmill.
 Providing interesting insights into the life of Mykonos, all the works displayed in the library are unique and extremely interesting.

 How to get there

-Car rental: Τhere’s the option of renting a car in Mykonos with as little as 10 euros per day and pick it up directly from the airport, port or your hotel.
-Using a car rental allows visitors to discover the Municipal Library and many other places of interest in Mykonos at their own pace.
+Car rental: Τhere’s the option of renting a car with as little as 10 euros per day and pick it up directly from the airport, port or your hotel.
+Using a car rental allows visitors to discover the Municipal Library and many other places of interest at their own pace.

 Public transfers: Note that there are two central bus stations in Mykonos town: Fabrika and Old Port.
 There are bus connections between this bus station and the most areas of the island.
 Consider that time schedules might change according to the season.
 Check the official timetables here.
 Tip: Since buses don’t always stop in every scheduled stop of their itinerary, our advice to visitors is to inform the driver about their final destination, so that he makes a stop there.